pmd/pmd/.ci/README.md

 The setting `-Dmaven.wagon.httpconnectionManager.ttlSeconds=180 -Dmaven.wagon.http.retryHandler.count=3`
 makes sure, that Maven doesn't try to use pooled connections that have been unused for more than 180 seconds.
-These settings are placed as environment variable `MAVEN_OPTS` in all workflows, so that they are active for all Maven executions (including builds done by regression tester).
+These settings are placed as environment variable `MAVEN_OPTS` in the workflow, so that they are active for all Maven executions (including builds done by regression tester).

 Alternatively, pooling could be disabled completely via `-Dhttp.keepAlive=false -Dmaven.wagon.http.pool=false`.